caneara/varnish/docs/index.md

 ## License

 The MIT License (MIT).
-Please see license file contained within the code repository for more information.
+Please see the license file contained within the code repository for more information.